AayushPrasad22/Neuro-Forgery-Detect/README.md

-Markdown

 # 🛡️ Neuro Forgery Detect

 ## ✨ Project Overview

 In an era where digital visual content is ubiquitous, the integrity of images is paramount.
-This project introduces **RFID-Net**, a cutting-edge deep learning model meticulously designed to detect subtle and sophisticated manipulations within digital images.
-Leveraging advanced neural network architectures, RFID-Net aims to distinguish genuine images from doctored ones by identifying inconsistencies and anomalies introduced during the forgery process.
+This project introduces **Neuro Forgery Detect**, a cutting-edge deep learning model meticulously designed to detect subtle and sophisticated manipulations within digital images.
+Leveraging advanced neural network architectures, Neuro Forgery Detect aims to distinguish genuine images from doctored ones by identifying inconsistencies and anomalies introduced during the forgery process.
 Our goal is to contribute to a more trustworthy digital ecosystem by providing a robust tool for image forensics.

 ---